samibbb/HNBar/README.md

 # HNBar

-An OS X application to view the top Hacker News stories from your status bar.
+An OS X application to view the top Hacker News stories from your menu bar.

 ## Building